Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypermagmas

 Note that this hyperoperation is defined with the smallest possible products of ordered pairs satisfying the properties

 A routine case-by-case argument verifies that the assignment $(X,Y) \mapsto X \boxdot Y$ forms a bifunctor

-This bifunctor can be understood as a kind of tensor product in the sense of~\cite{Jagiello:tensor, Pop:concrete} since it represents the best approximation to ``bilinear maps'' in this context.
+This bifunctor can be understood as a kind of tensor product in the sense of~\cite{Jagiello:tensor, Pop:concrete}, as we will show in Proposition~\ref{prop:bimorphisms} below: it represents the appropriate generalization of ``bilinear maps'' in this context.
 We recall the following definition in the general context of concrete categories as we will use it in several different categories.

 \begin{definition} Let $(\catC, U)$ be a concrete category, i.e.~a category with a faithful functor $U \colon \catC \to \Set$.
 For objects $X,Y,Z \in \catC$, a function $B \colon U(X) \times U(Y) \to U(Z)$ is a \emph{bimorphism} if \begin{itemize} \item for all $x \in X$, the map $B(x,-) \colon U(Y) \to U(Z)$ satisfies $B(x,-) = U(f_x)$ for some $f_x \in \catC(Y,Z)$, and \item for all $y \in Y$, the map $B(-,y) \colon U(X) \to U(Z)$ satisfies $B(-,y) = U(g_y)$ for some $g_y \in \catC(X,Z)$. \end{itemize} The set of all bimorphisms $B \colon X \times Y \to Z$ will be denoted by $\Bim(X,Y; Z) = \Bim_\catC(X,Y;Z)$.
 Then we obtain a multifunctor